leaningtech/leaningtech.github.io/cheerpx/README.md

 Main project link: [https://leaningtech.com/cheerpx/](https://leaningtech.com/cheerpx/)

+## Demo: client side Linux distribution

+Execute, directly in your browser, a Debian distribution.
+Try this live at: [https://webvm.io/](https://webvm.io/).

+For feedback or bug reports, the repository is on GitHub: [https://github.com/leaningtech/webvm](https://github.com/leaningtech/webvm).

 ## Demo: client side REPL

 Execute, directly in your browser, the Read-Eval-Print Loop for the unmodified x86 binaries of Python, Ruby or Node.js.